sboardwell/terraform-aws-cloudbees-ci-eks-addon/blueprints/03-karpenter/README.md

 ### Kubeconfig

-Once the resources have been created, a `kubeconfig` file is created in the [/k8s](k8s) folder.
+Once the resources have been created, a `kubeconfig` file is created in the root folder.
 Issue the following command to define the [KUBECONFIG](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#the-kubeconfig-environment-variable) environment variable to point to the newly generated file:

     ```sh
     eval $(terraform output --raw kubeconfig_export)